 The success of the proposed merger will depend, in part, on the ability of ETP to realize the anticipated benefits and synergies from combining the businesses of ETP and Regency.
 To realize these anticipated benefits, the businesses must be successfully combined.
-If the combined organization is not able to achieve these objectives, or is not able to achieve these objectives on a timely basis, the anticipated benefits of the merger may not be realized fully or at all.
+If the combined organization is not able to achieve these objectives on a timely basis, the anticipated benefits of the merger may not be realized fully or at all.
 In addition, the actual integration may result in additional and unforeseen expenses, which could reduce the anticipated benefits of the merger.
 These integration difficulties could result in declines in the market value of ETP's common units and, consequently, result in declines in the market value of the ETP common units that Regency unitholders receive as part of the merger consideration.